geofmureithi/apalis/README.md

 ## Roadmap

-v 1.0
+v 0.5

-- [ ] Refactor the crates structure
+- [x] Refactor the crates structure
-- [ ] Mocking utilities
+- [x] Mocking utilities
 - [ ] Support for SurrealDB and Mongo
 - [ ] Lock free for Postgres
 - [ ] Add more utility layers
-- [ ] Use extractors in job fn structure
+- [x] Use extractors in job fn structure
 - [ ] Polish up documentation
 - [ ] Improve and standardize apalis Board
 - [ ] Benchmarks